Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Evolution Equations and Methods

 A necessary condition for fast flavor transformation is that the lepton number flux as a function of direction changes sign \cite{Capozzi:2020syn,Johns:2021taz,2021PhRvD.104h3035Z}.
 We look for spatial points where these crossings occur using the values of the angular moments from the merger simulation \cite{Foucart:2016rxm}, by first transforming from curvilinear coordinates into a comoving orthonormal tetrad to allow us to take advantage of the local flatness of the metric, rotating the coordinates to align the net electron lepton number flux with the $z$-axis, and then applying the maximum entropy crossing test of Ref.\ \cite{2022arXiv220608444R}.
 Figure \ref{fig:foucart} shows a polar slice of the merger simulation 5 ms after the collision, where shaded regions indicate instability.
-The black cross at $(x,z)\sim(25,20)\,{\rm km}$ shows the location from which we extract the initial conditions listed in Table \ref{tab:parameters}.
-The last 3 rows of Table \ref{tab:parameters} give flux factors, defined as $\mathbf{f}_{ab}=\mathbf{F}_{ab}/E_{ab}$.
-The supplemental material gives more numerical details and a visualization of the angular distribution implied by the maximum entropy closure and used to define the initial conditions for the \emu simulations.
+The black cross at $(x,z)\sim(25,20)\,{\rm km}$ shows the location from which we extract the initial conditions.
+We deliberately choose a point close to the disk where the flavor content of the neutrino field is likely to influence the wind nucleosynthesis \cite{Surman:2005kf,Surman:2008qf,Malkus:2012ts}.
+Table \ref{tab:parameters} gives the initial conditions for the neutrino moments at the black cross.

 Emerging from the dense environment of the remnant, we would expect the neutrino worldlines to follow different paths from the site of the last scattering \cite{2012PhRvL.108z1104C,2013PhRvD..87h5037C}.
 The vacuum term in the QKEs will act to populate the flavor-off-diagonal components with different phases for the different neutrino worldlines.
-To take this into account, in the moment method we insert non-zero off-diagonal components into the energy density moment.
-We perturb the imaginary and real components separately by using a random number scaled by $10^{-6}$ of the maximum value of the flavor-diagonal components
+That associated potential is smaller than the self-interacting potential of Eqs.\ \eqref{eq:he} and \eqref{eq:hf}, where we estimate the ratio to be $10^{-6}$ at the conditions present in Fig.\ \ref{fig:foucart}.
+To incorporate phases into the off-diagonal components of our moment simulation, we perturb the imaginary and real components of the energy density moment by using random numbers scaled by the ratio $10^{-6}$ of the maximum value of the flavor-diagonal components